 Heading to Guanacaste Province is a smart choice from LIR.
-There are so many towns and various activities and landscapes to enjoy all within close proximity to the airport which is key to making the most out of a week in Costa Rica.
+There are many towns and various activities and landscapes to enjoy, all within proximity to the airport, which is key to making the most out of a week in Costa Rica.

 - Rio Celeste/Tenorio Volcano Park (107 km, 1 hr 45 mins)

 - Palo Verde National Park (60 km, 1 hr)

 - Tamarindo (68 km, 1.25 hrs)